JoyofCodingLife/Week1-A-Code-Refactor/README.md

 <br>

-    Final Check
+### Notes
 - all links are functioning correctly;
-    - the webpage appearance didn’t change, except of logo - I changed a color of “SEO” to a bit more standout option but with accordance with webpage color scheme;
+- the webpage appearance didn’t change, except of logo color of “SEO” to a bit more standout option but with accordance with webpage color scheme;
 - the webpage functionality didn’t change.

 ---
 © 2021 L Korolyova